futomi/node-linking/README.md

 ---------------------------------------
 ## <a id="Release-Note">Release Note</a>

+* v0.3.0 (2019-10-24)
+  * Supported Node v8 or later versions thanks to [@abandonware/noble](https://github.com/abandonware/noble)
+  * Updated some deprecated codes related to the [`Buffer`](https://nodejs.org/api/buffer.html).
+Now, Node v10 or later versions does not complain with this module.
 * v0.2.0 (2018-09-16)
   * Supported illuminance service to monitor the sensor data.
 * v0.1.0 (2018-06-06)